josefs/meta-paper/paper.md

 Push arrays were first introduced in Obsidian [@claessen2012expressive] and has subsequently been implemented in Feldspar [@axelsson2011design] and Nikola [@mainland2010nikola].

+# Acknowledgements

+The FFT implementation is a port from a Feldspar implementation written by Anders Persson.

 # References